lockss/lockss-rtd-manual/docs/configuring.rst

 .. tip::

    The LOCKSS software makes heavy use of temporary storage, and we recommend that temporary directories be placed on a filesystem with relatively low latency.
-If the content storage directories are on network storage (for example NFS), system performance may be improved by supplying a local directory here.
+If the content data storage directories are on network storage (for example NFS), system performance may be improved by supplying a local directory for temporary data storage.

 .. caution::